RoboResearchers/RoboResearcher/README.md

 The question-answer pair will be returned to the Archivist which can then be used to answer the Agent that asked the question.

-This is an area that has shown promise in past research (Misra et al.
-2017) and the relevance to the scientific method cannot be understated.
+This is an area that has shown promise in [past research](https://doi.org/10.48550/arXiv.1712.01238) and the relevance to the scientific method cannot be understated.
 The areas of research for this topic would be:

 -   [ ] How much should we motivate Agents to ask questions?